 MAXIMIZED INTERIOR SPACE – Most 2-person backpacking tents are intentionally tight-fitting to keep them as lightweight and compact as possible, but some clearly make more of the limited space than others.
 The Portal uses a wider-than-usual crossbar on top and a high peak height to stretch its side walls to make them nearly vertical for maximum usable space.
 The Portal also has less taper towards the foot end than other asymmetrical backpacking tents, which makes it feel less constricting.
 Large pockets throughout the tent make it convenient to stash gear and keep the interior organized as well.
 We think the Portal feels open and spacious enough to be comfortable due to these design decisions, but it still isn’t quite wide enough to accommodate wide sleeping pads.
 This definitely isn’t a dealbreaker, but we’ll be looking forward to the day when SlingFin releases a 3-person version of the Portal so we can fit any combination of sleeping pads we want in it.

-EASY TO PITCH - Like most freestanding tents, the Portal is quick and easy pitch.
+EASY TO PITCH –Like most freestanding tents, the Portal is quick and easy pitch.
 The poles attach to the tent body using grommets at the corners and hooks that clip onto the poles easily.
-Our only gripe with setting up the Portal is that the rainfly is not color-coded to help users quickly figure out which side of the rainfly aligns with the proper side of the tent body.
+The rainfly is also color-coded to help users quickly figure out which side of the rainfly aligns with the proper side of the tent body.
 Color-coding is really useful for asymmetrical tents and helps take the guesswork out of getting the fly situated correctly, and it’s really beneficial for pitching a tent in nasty weather.

 GOOD VENTILATION – The Portal has 2 nice wide doors that can be rolled back completely and clipped out of the way for maximum ventilation and views when weather permits.
 Having 2 large entries is really convenient, giving each hiker his/her own space to move freely and access shoes or gear.
 Especially in foul weather, it’s important to be able to take cover and get situated quickly without having to take turns getting in and out of the tent.
 High-quality no-see-um mesh throughout the tent body creates a barrier between users and the fly, to keep everything dry if condensation develops on the inside of the rainfly.